aryan9190/games/README.md

 # Mini-games

-A website with a few minutes games.
+A website with a few mini-games.
 Try running it with the live link